unicode-org/cldr/docs/ldml/tr35-personNames.md

 A draft API for formatting personal names is included in ICU4J 73. (“Draft” means that the full functionality is present, but the API might be refined before it is stabilized.)
 The implementation can be found at [PersonNameFormatter.java](https://github.com/unicode-org/icu/blob/main/icu4j/main/classes/core/src/com/ibm/icu/text/PersonNameFormatter.java) and [SimplePersonName.java](https://github.com/unicode-org/icu/blob/main/icu4j/main/classes/core/src/com/ibm/icu/text/SimplePersonName.java).

+In addition to the settings in this document, it is recommended that implementations provide some additional features in their APIs to allow more control for clients, notably:

+1. forceGivenFirst — no matter what the values are in nameOrderLocales or in the NameObject, display the name as givenFirst.
+2. forceSurnameFirst — no matter what the values are in nameOrderLocales or in the NameObject, display the name as surnameFirst.
+3. forceNativeOrdering — no matter what the values are in nameOrderLocales or in the NameObject, display the name with the same ordering as the native locale.
+4. surnameFirstAllCaps — display the surname and surname2 fields in all caps **if** not using native order.
+Thus where the foreign name ordering is surnameFirst, the name {given=Shinzo, surname=Abe} would display as “ABE Shinzo”.

 ### Person Name Formatting Overview

 Logically, the model used for applying the CLDR data is the following: